gvwilson/sensibleadventures/iffy/iffy.md

 But her uncle's anger had no more effect on Wales than a windstorm would on a mountain.
 "Here."
-He pulled a money card out of his jacket and thrust it at Uncle Jack.
+He pulled a money out of his jacket and thrust it at Uncle Jack.
 "A down payment."

 Uncle Jack turned the flat plastic rectangle over in his hands suspiciously.